PG docs, part 3

 The rest of the logic depends on the client library but not the pool.
 Being

-macro, you can call pg/query
+inside the with-connection macro, you can call pg/query, pg/execute and

 other client API.